stolostron/rhacm-docs/troubleshoot_acm/trouble_app_deploy.md

 # Troubleshooting application Kubernetes deployment version

-A managed cluster with a deprecated Kubernetes `apiversion` might not be supported.
+A managed cluster with a deprecated Kubernetes `apiVersion` might not be supported.
 See the [Kubernetes issue](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) for more details about the deprecated API version.

 ## Symptom: Application deployment version

-You might see an error similar to the following if one or more of your application resources use the deprecated API:
+You might see an error similar to the following if one or more of your application resources uses the deprecated API:

 ```
 failed to install release: unable to build kubernetes objects from release manifest: unable to recognize "": no matches for